Installation

 pip install databricks-labs-dqx==0.1.12

-If you choose to install DQX via PyPI and use it purely as a library, you don’t need to pre-install DQX in the workspace.
-However, installing DQX in the workspace offers additional benefits such as profiling job/workflow, pre-configured dashboards, convenient configuration management.
+If you install DQX via PyPI and use it purely as a library, you don’t need to pre-install DQX in the workspace.
+However, installing DQX in the workspace offers additional benefits, such as profiling jobs/workflows, a pre-configured dashboard, and convenient configuration management.

 Once you install Databricks CLI, authenticate your current machine to your Databricks Workspace: